ankitmisrra/To-Do-List/README.md

 # To-Do-List

 A simple and user-friendly To-Do List application built with HTML, CSS, and JavaScript.
-This project helps users manage their tasks efficiently by providing an intuitive interface for adding, marking, and removing tasks.
+This project helps users manage their tasks efficiently by providing an intuitive interface for adding and removing tasks.

 Features